 When you sign with a traditional or small press publisher, they will act as the middleman and pay your royalties, after deductions, and usually on a quarterly, semi-annual or annual basis.

-Further reading if you are totally new to self-publishing: Can you succeed in self-publishing books and ebooks?
+Further reading if you are totally new to self-publishing: Self-Publishing: Expectations vs Reality For New Authors

 5. Vanity publishing

 The problem with vanity publishing is usually that new authors fall into the trap of thinking that a vanity publisher will do everything for them.

 This is true of the production process, but it is not at all true for the most important part, which is marketing, promoting and selling your book.

 With all the other options, the publisher pays the author.
 When you publish with a vanity press, it is you the author who pays the publisher.

 Many new authors don’t understand this when they sign a contract, and especially if the publisher has been aggressive or high-pressure in getting your signature, and money.

 Unless you have money to burn, paying thousands of dollars to a vanity publisher is not your best publishing option.
 You should really consider finding a small press publisher or use self-publishing.